rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Display User Profile Information

-- Отобразить личную информацию пользователя: имя, фамилия, дата рождения, email, список адресов.
+- Display the user's personal information: first name, last name, date of birth, email, list of addresses.
-- Данные загружаются из commercetools Customers API.
+- Data is loaded from the commercetools Customers API.

 ### 2. Edit User Profile Information

-- Режим редактирования: пользователь может обновить имя, фамилию, дату рождения, email.
+- Edit mode: the user can update first name, last name, date of birth, email.
-- Возможность сменить пароль (текущий пароль + новый + подтверждение).
+- Option to change the password (current password + new + confirmation).
-- Управление адресами: добавление новых, удаление существующих, редактирование, установка адреса по умолчанию.
+- Address management: adding new, deleting existing, editing, setting a default address.
-- Все изменения сохраняются через commercetools API.
+- All changes are saved via the commercetools API.
-- Валидация всех полей (аналогично форме регистрации).
+- Validation of all fields (same as the registration form).

 ### 3. Access Control

-- Страница доступна только авторизованным пользователям. Неавторизованные перенаправляются на Login.
+- The page is accessible only to authenticated users.
+Unauthenticated users are redirected to Login.

 ---